ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

 [nodes](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.html) that pass information to each other via a
 [topic](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.html) in the form of string messages.
 The example used here is a simple "talker" and "listener" system; one node publishes data and the other subscribes to the topic to receive that data.

-Since RUST doesn't have inheritance, it's not possible to inherit from `Node` as is common practice in [`rclcpp`](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html) or [`rclpy`](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html).
+Since Rust doesn't have inheritance, it's not possible to inherit from `Node` as is common practice in [`rclcpp`](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html) or [`rclpy`](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html).

 The code used in these examples can be found [here](https://github.com/Guelakais/ros2_rust/tree/better_tutorial/examples/your_package_name)
 <div style="margin-left:20px;">
 <details><summary>Side-note on dependencies</summary>

 You may be wondering why you can't just add all your ROS2-specific dependencies to `Cargo.toml` with `cargo add YOUR_DEPENDENCIES` and have to edit this file manually.
 Here is why:
-Almost none of the ROS2 dependencies you'll need for your ROS2 RUST node development currently exist on [crates.io](https://crates.io/), the main source for RUST depencies.
+Almost none of the ROS2 dependencies you'll need for your ROS2 Rust node development currently exist on [crates.io](https://crates.io/), the main source for Rust depencies.
 So the add command simply can't find the dependency targets.
-What colcon does by compiling the ROS2 RUST dependencies and your ROS2 RUST project is redirect the cargo search for dependencies directly into your `workspace/install` folder, where it'll find locally generated RUST projects to use as dependencies.
-In particular, almost all message types will be called as dependencies for your ROS2 RUST project this way.
+What colcon does by compiling the ROS2 Rust dependencies and your ROS2 Rust project is redirect the cargo search for dependencies directly into your `workspace/install` folder, where it'll find locally generated Rust projects to use as dependencies.
+In particular, almost all message types will be called as dependencies for your ROS2 Rust project this way.

 </details></div>